akabhowmick/recipe-sharing-app-2.0/README.md

 6. For all recipes, the users can upload and display their unique images
 7. Users can post comments, and edit and delete their comments
 8. Users can select their favorites
+9. Filters and Search Bar to allow users to see specific recipes
+10. Added pagination to help seeing recipes

 ## Backend Setup